fin3ss3g0d/evilgophish/README.md

 ## Background

 In this setup, `GoPhish` is used to send emails and provide a dashboard for `evilginx2` campaign statistics, but it is not used for any landing pages.
 Your phishing links sent from `GoPhish` will point to an `evilginx2` lure path and `evilginx2` will be used for landing pages.
 This provides the ability to still bypass `2FA/MFA` with `evilginx2`, without losing those precious stats. `Apache2` is simply used as a proxy to the local `evilginx2` server and an additional hardening layer for your phishing infrastructure.
-Realtime campaign event notifications have been provided with [Pusher end-to-end encrypted channels](https://pusher.com/docs/channels/using_channels/encrypted-channels/) and full usable `JSON` strings containing tokens/cookies from `evilginx2` are displayed directly in the `GoPhish` GUI:
+Realtime campaign event notifications have been provided with a local websocket/http server I have developed and full usable `JSON` strings containing tokens/cookies from `evilginx2` are displayed directly in the `GoPhish` GUI (and feed):

 ![new-dashboard](images/tokens-gophish.png)